 The Department of Health and Human Performance is dedicated to the scientific inquiry of exercise and health behavior across a spectrum of settings and populations.
-The faculty is devoted to the lifelong development and improvement of students in order to become competent and competitive professionals in the field of exercise and health science.
-The department encourages and supports student growth through the stimulation of intellectual and experiential pursuit of knowledge in light of the Jesuit tradition and ideals.
+The faculty is devoted to the lifelong development and improvement of students to become competent and competitive professionals in the field of exercise and health science.
+The department encourages and supports student growth through the stimulation of intellectual and experiential pursuit of knowledge considering the Jesuit tradition and ideals.